Analysis of Chemicals in Trap Cases (Phenolphthalein, Anthrone)

 Stage 3: the hand wash.
 A clean glass beaker or wide-mouth bottle is filled with freshly prepared dilute sodium carbonate solution (typically 5 to 10 percent w/v).
 The suspect's right hand (or whichever hand handled the money) is washed in the solution for about 30 seconds with light agitation.
 If phenolphthalein is present, the wash turns pink immediately because the carbonate raises the pH well above the 8.2 indicator threshold.
 The same procedure is repeated for the left hand in a separate bottle as a control.
 Each bottle is sealed, labelled with case number, date, time and signatures of the panchas and the trap officer, and packed for transmission.

 A pink right-hand wash, a colourless left-hand wash and serial-number-matched recovered notes together establish contact beyond reasonable doubt.
-The reaction itself is a straightforward acid-base indicator response and can be photometrically quantified at the SFSL by reading absorbance near 553 nm, although in routine casework the visual colour change is enough for the report.
+The reaction itself is a straightforward acid-base indicator responseand can be photometrically quantified at the SFSL by reading absorbance near 553 nm, although in routine casework the visual colour change is enough for the report.

 The anthrone test for sucrose and carbohydrate traps

 Not every trap is a currency-note trap.
 Some bribes are paid in kind: a packet of mithai, a bottle of sweetened cold drink, a sugar-coated article, or an adulterated food sample submitted to a food inspector.
-The anthrone test covers the carbohydrate side of this casework and also appears in food-adulteration analysis.
+The anthrone test covers the carbohydrate side of this casework and is also used in food-adulteration analysis.

 The chemistry.
 Anthrone (9,10-dihydro-9-oxoanthracene) dissolved in concentrated sulphuric acid dehydrates hexose and pentose sugars to furfural derivatives, which condense with anthrone to give a blue-green chromophore with an absorption maximum near 620 to 625 nm.
 Sucrose, glucose, fructose and starch (after hydrolysis) all give a positive reaction.
 The intensity is proportional to total carbohydrate, so the test doubles as a rough quantification when read on a UV-visible spectrophotometer against a glucose standard curve.